dkappe/leela_lite/README.md

 ## New UCI

 LeelaLite now has a very lightweight uci interface.
 The `leelalite.sh` shell script is a wrapper around `engine.py`.
-The engine ignores arguments to `go`.
+The engine ignores arguments to `go`, except the `nodes` parameter, in which case it will search the specified number of nodes.
 It just runs a search at whatever nodes were specified as an argument to the python script.

 You'll have to change the paths in `leelalite.sh` to reflect your installation.
 See the next section for installation instructions.

 Also, there's a LRU nn eval cache (thanks @Trevor) and lazy instantiation that make leela_lite run a whole lot faster.

+## NN Network Server

+TBD

 ## Quickstart

 - setup a python virtual environment with python3
-- clone the mcts branch of https://github.com/dkappe/lczero_tools/tree/mcts
+- git clone the repo `https://github.com/so-much-meta/lczero_tools.git` and checkout the tag `0.1.0`
-- install so you can edit `pip install -e.`
+- install so you can edit `pip install -e .`
 - run leela_lite with weights file and number of nodes: `python leela_lite.py weights_9149.txt.gz 200` (for example)

 Leela Lite will play a game against itself and spit out the pgn: